stitchdata/docs/_connect-files/api/documentation/api-quick-start.md

       Refer to the [Destination Form Properties object]({{ api.form-properties.destination-forms.section | flatify }}) to retrieve the attributes required for the `properties` argument for each destination type. **Note**: Each destination has its own unique configuration and set of form attributes.

-  - title: "Create a Source"
+  - title: "Create a source"
     anchor: "quick-start--create-a-source"
     content: |
       Source creation is performed through a sequence of [connection steps]({{ api.data-structures.connection-steps.section }}).
 The required steps and the order of those steps are unique to the source type and are defined in its [Report Card]({{ api.data-structures.report-cards.section }}) object.
 All source creation, however, begins at the `form` step.